talvorn/talvorn.github.io/wikidump/Guardian_Sect.md

 Still, to give the [Glacial](Ice_Sect "wikilink") their due, they seem to be doing their best to follow our alliance."

-**Knave** - "The Knaves Guild was creatred by a n incentive pushed through by a Lord Guardian and thus their actions probably fall under our responsibility.
+**Knave** - "The [Knaves Guild](Knaves_Guild "wikilink") was creatred by an incentive pushed through by a Lord Guardian and thus their actions probably fall under our responsibility.
 Delightful."

-**Life** - "The [Rangers](Life_Sect "wikilink") have a healthy respect for the natural world, including the rhythms and patterns of the skies.
-Their connection to Tal'Vorn's heartbeat is worthy of respect, but they are not as obedient as some of the other Sects.
-They spend much of their time in the wilds and thus have little respect for the status quo."
+**Life** - "The Earth Sect holds the [Rangers](Life_Sect "wikilink") in high regard but we come from different plces in the world.
+Only where the urban and the rural overlap would we come into contact, but they seem nice enough, if a little eccentric."

 **Psychic** - "As with any group capable of literally reading your mind, be wary and guard your thoughts around them.
 Their close links to our